 The desire for downtime and self-care is understandable and healthy.
 Spending time away from the pressures of your workday is important for well-being, and the failure or inability to detach can lead to stress and burnout.

 But here’s why sleep procrastination matters.
 Although stealing time from your sleep to indulge in a little mindless entertainment might sound like a harmless trade-off, the lost sleep adds up.
 But it’s not just about losing hours of sleep.
-It’s also about missing the opportunity to go to sleep when your body is naturally primed to rest, according to your circadian rhythm.
+It’s also about sleep problems you might cause by missing the opportunity to go to sleep when your body is naturally primed to rest, according to your circadian rhythm.

-What makes sleep procrastination a truly tangled web is that staying up when you should be going to bed eats into your overall sleep time.
-It also means you miss your Melatonin Window.
+What makes sleep procrastination a truly tangled web is that the negative consequences of staying up when you should be going to bed extend beyond eating into your overall sleep time.
+It also means you miss your Melatonin Window, increasing sleep latency, or the time it takes to fall asleep, and sleep fragmentation, or how often you awake at night.
 But on top of that, you’re usually spending the time engaging in activities like playing video games, browsing social media, or watching bingeable TV shows.
-By missing your window and exposing yourself to blue light, you’re likely to have a much tougher time falling asleep and staying asleep, which will only further diminish the amount of sleep you’re getting.
+By exposing yourself to blue light from your electronic devices and engaging with excitatory content, you’re likely to compound difficulties falling asleep and staying asleep, which will only further diminish the amount of sleep and the sleep quality you’re getting.

-People struggling with sleep procrastination — and the resulting lack of energy during the day — who want to meet their sleep need consistently should first rule out any serious sleep disorders or underlying health conditions.
+People struggling with sleep procrastination — and the resulting lack of energy during the day — should first rule out any serious sleep disorders or underlying health conditions.
 If your doctor doesn’t find any major health problems, you can begin by addressing the lack of perceived control that’s often the driving force of sleep procrastination.

 Although it may not be within your power to change some of the more challenging or problematic circumstances of your job or home life, taking charge of and prioritizing your sleep schedule could be a viable workaround solution.